 - DON'T overload.
 (You must request special permission if you wish to register for more than 58 or 70 units.
 The number of units is based on your QPA).

-- DO petition (form found on the Guidlines and Forms page or in CFA 108) for approval to drop required School of Music classes.
+- DO petition (form found here or in HOA 141) for approval to drop required School of Music classes.

 - Take what you've forgotten to first, then take what you're supposed to second, then take what you want to third.